 NOT FOR DISTRIBUTION TO UNITED STATES NEWSWIRE SERVICES OR FOR DISSEMINATION IN THE UNITED STATES

-(Vancouver, December 14, 2015): Mineral Mountain Resources Ltd. (“Mineral Mountain” or the “Company”) (TSXV: “MMV”) (OTCQX: “MNRLF”) is pleased to report that the Company, following the granting of a discretionary pricing waiver from the TSX Venture Exchange, has arranged a non-brokered private placement (the “Private Placement”) of up to 10 million units of the Company (“Units”) to be sold at a price of C$0.02 per Unit to raise gross proceeds of up to C$200,000.
-Each Unit consists of one common share of the Company and one common share purchase warrant (a “Warrant”), with each Warrant entitling the holder to purchase one common share of the Company for a period of 36 months from closing at an exercise price of C$0.05 per share.
+(Vancouver, April 17, 2015): Mineral Mountain Resources Ltd. (“Mineral Mountain” or the “Company”) (TSXV: “MMV”) (OTCQX: “MNRLF”) is pleased to report that the Company has arranged a non-brokered private placement (the “Private Placement”) of up to 30 million units of the Company (“Units”) to be sold at a price of C$0.05 per Unit to raise gross proceeds of up to C$1.5 million.
+Each Unit consists of one common share of the Company and one common share purchase warrant (a “Warrant”), with each Warrant entitling the holder to purchase one common share of the Company for a period of 24 months from closing at an exercise price of C$0.09 per share.

 If the aggregate subscriptions for Units exceed the maximum number of Units proposed to be distributed, subscriptions will be accepted on a first-come, first-served basis such that it is possible that a subscription received from a shareholder may not be accepted by the Company.
 Completion of the Private Placement is subject to TSX Venture Exchange approval.
 There is no minimum offering size for the Private Placement.